Miss Porter's School: Leadership transitions and Keep family stewardship (1884–1943)

-Robert Keep announced in July 1903 that the school would reopen in October 1903 with his wife, Elizabeth Vashti Hale Keep as head of school, 11 teachers, and between five and 16 students in attendance.
-After Keep died on July 3, 1904, Elizabeth Keep continued to work at the school.
+Robert Keep announced in July 1903 that the school would reopen in October 1903 with his wife, Elizabeth Vashti Hale Keep, as head of school, 11 teachers, and between five and 16 students in attendance.
+After Keep died on July 3, 1904, Elizabeth Keep continued to work there.
 One of her many legacies was a kindergarten for children of employees.
+Also in 1904, the Keeps rejected an offer on the school by former students.